wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 This task will check that the WP Starter is able to reach required paths.
 It will check that WordPress and WP content folder exists and that the Composer autoload file is found.

-This ensures that subsequent steps will perform operation in right paths.
-Moreover, it ensures that at the moment WP Starter is performing its steps Composer have finished installing all dependencies.
+This ensures that subsequent steps will perform operations in the right paths.
+Moreover, it ensures that at the moment WP Starter is performing its steps Composer will have finished installing all dependencies.

 WP Starter will not proceed with other steps if this fails.

 ### `WpConfigStep`

 This is the main WP Starter step.
-It creates a `wp-config.php` that setups WordPress based on environment variables and adds WP Starter specific features as described in the *"WordPress Integration"* chapter.
+It creates a `wp-config.php` that setups WordPress based on environment variables and adds WP Starter specific features as described in the [WordPress Integration](https://github.com/wunluv/wpstarter/blob/dev/docs/03-WordPress-Integration.md#cached-environment)  chapter.

-Just like any other step that builds a file, by overriding the template it is possible to have a completely different outcome, so what is being described in this documentation is the behavior of the file generated with _default_ template.
+Just like any other step that builds a file, by overriding the template it is possible to have a completely different outcome, so what is being described in this documentation is the behavior of the file generated with a _default_ template.

 The settings involved in this steps are:

-- `cache-env` - When false (default is true) will prevent the environment to be cached in a PHP file and always loaded on the fly.
+- `cache-env` - When false (default is true) this  prevents the environment to be cached in a PHP file and instead always loaded on the fly.
 See the *"WordPress Integration"* chapter for more details.
 - `register-theme-folder` - When true the default themes (those shipped with WordPress package) folder will be registered via [`register_theme_directory`](https://developer.wordpress.org/reference/functions/register_theme_directory/) and so default themes will available in WordPress
 - `env-dir` and `env-file` - Via these two settings it is possible to load a different env file instead of the default `.env` located under project root.
 - `early-hook-file` - If a file path is provided via this setting WordPress will load the file very early, but after having "manually" loaded `plugin.php` so that it is possible to add callbacks to hooks fired very early.
 See the *"WordPress Integration"* chapter for more details.
 - `env-bootstrap-dir` - A custom directory where to look for environment-specific bootstrap files.
 Environment-specific bootstrap files are PHP files named after the current environment (set in the `WP_ENV` env var) that are loaded very early (right after  `plugin.php` is loaded by WP Starter) allowing to fine-tune WordPress for specific environments.
 See the *"WordPress Integration"* chapter for more details.

-Besides of these configuration, few path-related settings in `composer.json` will affect this step as well:
+Besides these configurations, a few path-related settings in `composer.json` will affect this step as well:

-- [`vendor-dir`](https://getcomposer.org/doc/06-config.md#vendor-dir)Composer configuration will affect the step because it will tell where to look for autoload file
+- [`vendor-dir`](https://getcomposer.org/doc/06-config.md#vendor-dir) Composer configuration will affect the step because it specifies where to look for the autoload file
 - `wordpress-install-dir` specific of [WordPress core installer](https://github.com/johnpbloch/wordpress-core-installer) will tell where WordPress `ABSPATH` is located
 - `wordpress-content-dir` will tell where content folder is located.
 This is used to declare the [`WP_CONTENT_DIR`](https://codex.wordpress.org/Determining_Plugin_and_Content_Directories#Constants) constant so that WordPress can correctly handle a content folder located outside WordPress core folder.